littlefrogg/DNA_Metabarcoding_Processing_Pipeline/README.md

 By Paige Smallman based on code written by Matthieu Leray, Helio Quintero, Luisa Meister, and Saul Fernando Rodriguez

-  (parts of this code have been written or edited using generative AI, including ChatGPT-4o and Perplexity)
+  (parts of this code have been written or edited using generative AI)

 This pipeline is made to be run + adjusted only through the Main Script.
 Additional scripts are internal and called using the source function in the Main Script.

 **WORKFLOW:**

-use cutadapt before running this code to trim adapters
+  (use cutadapt before running this code to trim adapters)

-1. Set up R environment and user-defined variables depending on project (ROHR05_12S)
+1. Set up R environment and user-defined variables depending on project
 2. Generate quality plots for sequencing reads
 3. Adjust truncation parameters based on quality plots
 4. Filter + Trim and infer Amplicon Sequence Variants (ASVs)
 5. Assign Taxonomy using DADA2 Midori database; create a table of Operational Taxonomic Units (OTUs)
 6. Create a phyloseq table (a tool to import, store, analyze, and graphically display complex phylogenetic sequencing data)
 7. Continue processing steps based on primers used (12S vs. COI)

+*COI processing steps*

+- A. Remove contaminants, control and outlier samples with decontam
+- B. Cluster ASVs using DECIPHER
+- C. Prepare an OTU table and FASTA file for external curation (Run vsearch to curate OTU)
+- D. curate the OTU table using the LULU algorithm
+- E. BLAST to assign taxonomy
+- F. Curate LCA with galaxy tool
+- G. Create final curated Phyloseq object

+*12S processing steps*

+- A. Remove contaminants, control and outlier samples with decontam
+- B. BLAST to assign taxonomy
+- C. Curate LCA with galaxy tool
+- D. Create final curated Phyloseq object

 **Directory Organization:**